sonic-net/SONiC/doc/dualtor/active_active_hld.md

   * LinkProberPeerUnknown: It indicates that LinkMgr did not receive ICMP replies containing ID of the peer ToR.
 Hence, there is a chance that peer ToR’s link is currently down.
   * LinkProberPeerAcitve: It indicates that LinkMgr receives ICMP replies containing ID of the peer ToR, or in other words, peer ToR’s links appear to be active.

+  By default, the heartbeat probing interval is 100 ms. It takes 3 lost of link prober packets, to determine link is unhealthy.
+Server issue can also cause link prober packet loss, but ToR won't distinguish it from link issue.

   __ICMP Probing Format__
   The source MAC will be ToR's SVI mac address.
 Ethernet destination will be the well-known MAC address.
 Source IP will be ToR's Loopback IP, destination IP will be SoC's IP address, which will be introduced as a field in minigraph.
   ![icmp_format](./image/icmp_format.png)